mrinal013/itbz/README.txt

 Admin part -----
 1. Create 3 admin pages
   a.
-URL settings
+Special URL Setting : From this page admin can create product's special page url.
+Page url's prefix is upto customer account page + slug.
+Also, consumer key and consumer secret field should set on this page.
   b.
-Videos
-  c.
-WC setup
-2. URL settings admin page: From this page admin can create product's special page url.
-Page url's prefix is upto customer account page + slug
-3. Videos admin page: From this page admin can show and download all videos uploaded by customer.
+Videos : : From this page admin can show and download all videos uploaded by customer.
-4. WC setup admin page: From this page WC REST API's consumer key and consumer secret.

 My account part -----
 5. Create a new page in customer account.
 It shows like a tab